 You can easily access the snorkel reefs from the beach after a short hike along the Leinster Bay Trail or swim over from the nearby mooring field during a boat charter departing from St. Thomas or St. John.

 Enjoy the best hiking trails in the Caribbean.

 Here in the US Virgin Islands, we’re fortunate to have the National Park Service working to protect and preserve much of the natural beauty that makes the Caribbean so stunning.
 As a result, St. John has some of the most well-maintained hiking trails not only in the US Virgin Islands but the Caribbean as a whole.

 Of course, Reef Bay and Ram Head Trails are a must.
 But don’t forget about others like Lower Lind Point Trail to Honeymoon Beach & Caneel Bay, Drunk Bay Trail, Leinster Bay Trail, Johnny Horn Trail, Salt Pond Bay Trail, and Brown Bay Trail.

 Day Charter or a Sunset Cruise

-And as always, I simply have to recommend hopping aboard a boat to fully enjoy the sights of the USVI’s.
+And as always, I simply have to recommend hopping aboard a St. John boat tour to fully enjoy the sights of the USVI’s.
 After all, I work as a Captain here!

 👉 Need a place on St. John?
 Check out my guide to the best places and areas to stay on St. John.